maysam-82/sample-e-commerce-project/README.md

 ## Project Folder Structure:

-At this stage, we will have two folders:
+We will have following folders which will be updated accordingly:

 - `components`: Which contains all reusable components.
 - `containers`: Which contains components that handle components logics and states.